-In late July, Nepal’s government formally announced the abolition of the harmful kamlahari practice.
+In July 2014, Nepal’s government formally announced the abolition of the harmful kamlahari practice.
 Plan welcomed the news and urged the government to follow through with legal action against those who continue to hire girls as child servants.

 “This is a significant step in the right direction and it could not come at a better time,” says Donal Keane, Plan’s Country Director in Nepal.

 “What we are seeing now is a direct result of the tireless campaigning of young women, like Urmila, who have taken a stand against a practice that exploits thousands of Nepal’s girls and often denies them their right to an education,” adds Keane.